 You could say that here at GRAZIA, we love a celebrity-endorsed recipe.
 You would already be aware of Gigi Hadid’s Spicy Vodka Pasta (you can also make it into a pizza sauce), Bella Hadid’s Chicken Katsu Ramen and Florence Pugh’s easy Tzatziki dip.
 And as it turns out, Kim Kardashian has her own easy vegan marinara sauce.

 Outed by Kourtney Kardashian’s popular blog POOSH, (which is a treasure trove of recipes from her famous sisters, the marinara recipe is said to be perfect for Kim’s eggplant parmesan pasta and for pizza.
 But we can’t give Kim full credit for the sauce.
-According to the blog, it was conceptualized by Kim’s personal chef, Marina Cunningham.
+According to the blog, it was conceptualised by Kim’s personal chef Marina Cunningham.

 In February 2020, Kim took to Twitter for a Q+A admitting that she eats “mostly plant-based” and doesn’t eat meat anymore.

 As for the vegan, gluten-free, soy-free marinara, the ingredients list is quite simple with most items possibly in your pantry already.
 However, you will have to dedicate 50 minutes for cooking.

 Kim Kardashian’s Vegan Marinara Sauce

 Makes 8 servings

 1 tablespoon vegan and soy-free butter

 5 garlic cloves, minced